colab-coop/bylaws/ARTICLE-2.markdown

 (b) Redemption.
 The terminated Member or the deceased Member's estate shall be entitled to redemption of the price paid by the Member for the Member’s Patron Member Share and the balance of the Member’s Member Account, less any obligation owed to CoLab by the Member (the “Redemption Price”).
 No redemption under this Article II may be made if it would render CoLab unable to pay its debts as they become due in the usual course of business or causes the remaining assets of CoLab to be less than its liabilities.
 However, CoLab shall redeem the terminated or deceased Member’s Patron Member Share if and when the redemption of the Member’s Patron Member Share will not render CoLab unable to pay its debts as they become due in the usual course of business or cause the remaining assets of CoLab to be less than its liabilities.
 The Redemption Price shall be paid using cash or promissory note or some combination of the two and the CoLab Board shall comply with any redemption policies created by the Board when redeeming Patron Member shares under this Article II.

-(c) If the terminated or withdrawing Member serves on the Member Body or is a director, termination of that person’s membership will automatically result in termination of that person’s position on the Member Body or as a director.
+(c) If the terminated or withdrawing Member serves on the CoLab Board, termination of that person’s membership will automatically result in termination of that person’s position on the Board.
 Termination or withdrawal of Membership does not automatically result in the termination of the person’s employment with CoLab.